 Typically, banks increase the rates they pay for deposits when the bank needs more deposits and, currently, banks are flush with cash.
 Bank deposits at all U.S. commercial banks increased by more than $4.7 trillion from December 2019 to December 2021.
 In percentage terms, deposits have increased by about 36%.

 This could mean that some banks aren’t in need of more deposits and therefore these banks could choose not to raise deposit rates as quickly as they have in the past following rate hikes by the FOMC.
 However, bank deposit needs vary by institution and region.
 So, deposit rates can vary as well.

 Finding banks that need deposits can be a challenge.
 Fortunately, with advances in financial technology, commonly known as fintech, businesses can access the most competitive rates from banks that need deposits without geographical limitations.
 Our company, the American Deposit Management Co.
 [ADM], makes this process simple.

 Get the Most Safety and Most Return on Business Cash Reserves

 At ADM, we have developed a nationwide network of banks seeking deposits.
 These banks compete for business cash by offering businesses the most competitive interest rates available.
 Through an American Money Market Account [AMMA™], our customers have access to these competitive interest rates.

-Additionally, with AMMA™, the entirety of a business’ cash reserves can be covered by FDIC insurance, the highest level of protection available.
+Additionally, with AMMA™, the entirety of a business’ cash reserves can be covered by FDIC / NCUA insurance, the highest level of protection available.
 All of this occurs inside one account, with a consolidated monthly statement that makes reconciliations easy.
 To get started reaping the benefits of AMMA™, contact us today.
 Our online application only takes about 10 minutes to complete, and once you’re approved, our team of cash management specialists will be at your disposal.